aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/performance/quality-mode/_index.md

 }
 ```

+Here:

+- `getHighPerformance()` still keeps the base configuration fast.
+- `XDimensionMode.SMALL` + `MinimalXDimension(1.0f)` tell the engine to expect **small bar widths**.
+- `BarcodeQualityMode.LOW` says the barcode may be **hard to read**, so more work is allowed inside that preset.

-This pattern is useful when:
+This pattern is useful when you:

-- barcodes are physically **small** (printed on labels, small packaging, etc.)
+- know that barcodes are **physically small** (for example, on labels or parts)
-- you know the **approximate module size** (X-dimension)
-- you can afford **extra processing** to reliably read such barcodes
+- expect **low resolution** or **noise**, but still want a performance‑oriented base configuration

 ---

-## 5. Practical Recommendations
+## 6. Practical recommendations

-When configuring `BarcodeQualityMode` in your application, treat it as a **hint about expected image quality**, not just an abstract “quality level”.

-Recommended workflow:

-1. **Start simple**
-    - Use `QualitySettings.getNormalQuality()`
+When configuring `BarcodeQualityMode` and `QualitySettings` together:

+1. **Choose a preset based on the general quality of your dataset:**

+    - mostly good images → start with `QualitySettings.getHighPerformance()` or `getNormalQuality()`
+    - many low‑quality / damaged barcodes → start with `QualitySettings.getHighQuality()`
+    - extremely difficult cases where you must recover everything, even incorrect symbols → try `QualitySettings.getMaxQuality()`

+2. **Then set `BarcodeQualityMode` according to the expected quality of the current image batch:**

+    - `BarcodeQualityMode.HIGH` – use when images are **clean and high‑quality**
-    - Set `BarcodeQualityMode.NORMAL`
+    - `BarcodeQualityMode.NORMAL` – use for **typical mixed** quality
+    - `BarcodeQualityMode.LOW` – use when images are **noisy, blurred, low‑contrast or damaged**

-2. **Measure on your real images**
+3. **Measure on real data.**
-    - include both **clean** and **problematic** samples
-    - track recognition rate and performance

-3. **If you mostly have high-quality images**
-    - try `BarcodeQualityMode.HIGH` with `getHighPerformance()`
-    - if all barcodes are recognized reliably, you gain **speed**

-4. **If you often have low-quality images**
-    - switch to `BarcodeQualityMode.LOW`
-    - consider using `getHighQuality()` as base preset
-    - optionally add `XDimension` hints if you know typical module size
+   Use your own images (both clean and problematic) to find the sweet spot between robustness and speed.

+4. **Add targeted overrides only when needed.**
-5. **Use overrides when you know the geometry**
+   Use hints like `setXDimension(...)` and `setMinimalXDimension(...)` when you know the approximate bar width or symbol size in pixels.
-    - `setXDimension(XDimensionMode.SMALL)` and `setMinimalXDimension(...)`
-    - help the engine focus on realistic module sizes and avoid unnecessary search

-6. **Document your choices**
-    - for each processing pipeline (scanner, camera, screenshot source)
-    - clearly specify which `QualitySettings` preset and `BarcodeQualityMode` are used
-    - keep a small regression set to re-check behavior after library upgrades

-All configuration patterns shown in this article are implemented in:
+All patterns in this article are demonstrated in the sample test class:

 <a href="https://github.com/aspose-barcode/Aspose.BarCode-for-Java/blob/master/src/test/java/com/aspose/barcode/guide/recognition/performance/QualityModeExample.java" target="_blank" rel="noopener noreferrer">QualityModeExample.java</a>

-Use this class as a reference when tuning recognition speed and robustness with `BarcodeQualityMode` in Aspose.BarCode for Java.
+Use it as a reference when tuning recognition quality and performance in your own Java applications.